milesmfe/kec.ILEConfigExcel/README.md

 Once the PROCESS table is populated, `ExtendTableWithFormulas` is called on both the LINES and BUDDY tables which repeats the formula row to match the number of rows in the PROCESS table.

-A formula can either be a relative reference (e.g. [@[field_name]]) to a field in the PROCESS table (no manipulation/calculation) or an implementation of a specified rule.
+A formula can either be a relative reference (e.g. [@[field_name]]) to a field in the PROCESS table (no manipulation/calculation), an implementation of a specific rule, or in some cases an absolute value.

 The rules for each field in both ILE and VE are listed below.